-The invoice the agency send you should break down the total cost to show the cost for the worker and the agency’s fees.
+The invoice the agency sends you should break down the total cost to show the cost for the worker and the agency’s fees.

 Email firstname.lastname@example.org if you experience difficulty accessing the online tool, or for help with hiring workers.

 How to find a managed service provider

 The tool has a list of ‘managed service providers’ – companies who can handle all your temporary staff needs.

 They can help you save money by consolidating all your spending and dealing with only one company.
 They can be good for large schools, or groups of schools, who need many temporary staff.

-There are two types of managed service providers:
+There are 2 types of managed service providers:

 - master vendor managed service providers – these can supply workers they employ and workers from other agencies